-ccc = the cylinder number

-- h = the head number - ss = the sector number
+ccc = the cylinder number in decimal = the head number in decimal = the sector number in decimal

 After the program is loaded, it issues prompts at the operator station requesting you to enter certain information needed by the program before it can begin processing.
 This information is covered in the chapters describing the individual utilities.